The Youth Opportunity DashboardTM is designed to turn data into systemic change.

 Definition:

-This milestone relates to the early childhood phase of a youth’s life, defined here as under the age of five.
-This milestone measures the availability and quality of childcare, as well as the level of Kindergarten Readiness we see district-wide.
+This milestone relates to the early childhood phase of a young person’s life, defined here as under the age of five.
+It measures the availability and quality of childcare, as well as the level of Kindergarten Readiness we see district-wide.

 Rationale:

-Early childhood is a time of rapid development in multiple areas of a youth’s life—physical, emotional, cognitive and social growth—so it’s important to ensure that all children have the supports needed for a healthy start to life and to enter school ready to learn and succeed.
+Early childhood is a time of rapid development in multiple areas of a young person’s life—physical, emotional, cognitive and social growth—so it’s important all children have the supports they need to have a healthy start and enter school ready to learn and succeed.

 Milestone 2